-- Lions are social wild cats that live in special groups called “prides”.
+- Lions are social wild cats that live in special groups called “pride”.

 - Although, some lions of both sexes become nomads and prefer to live alone.

-- Each pride has its own territory of about 100 square miles.
+- Each pride has its territory of about 100 square miles.

-- The male lions of a pride have the statuses of kings within the pride.
-They defend their prides and territories even at the cost of their lives.
+- The male lions of pride have the statuses of kings within the pride.
+They defend their pride and territories even at the cost of their lives.

 - When male cubs mature, the adult male lions chase them away from their birth prides.

-- However, most of the female cubs prefer to remain with their maternal prides.
+- However, most of the female cubs prefer to remain with their maternal pride.

 - When a male lion usurps a pride, he kills all the pride’s members except the females.

-- Lions live in prides, where they are more secure and also have equal chances of survival.
+- Lions live in pride, where they are more secure and also have equal chances of survival.

 - In case of any danger, they roar to communicate with the other members of the pride.